St. Bonaventure University and Hilbert College Trustees Agree to Explore Closer Alliance

 December 11, 2013

-The idea to build on a successful 20-year partnership between St. Bonaventure University and Hilbert College, both Franciscan institutions in Western New York, gained considerable momentum this week with major foundation support.
+The idea to build on a successful 20-year partnership between St. Bonaventure University and Hilbert College, both Franciscan institutions in Western New York, gained considerable momentum with major foundation support.

 The Oishei Foundation support is based on the belief that the two schools together can provide additional learning opportunities for a wider range of students at a more affordable cost.